cisagov/ScubaGear/baselines/teams.md

 4. Click **Save**.

 ## 4. Teams Email Integration
-This section helps reduce security risks related to teams email integration.
+This section helps reduce security risks related to Teams email integration.
 Teams provides an optional feature that allows channels to have an email address and receive email.

 ### Policies
 #### MS.TEAMS.4.1v1
 Teams email integration SHALL be disabled.
-- _Rationale:_ The security risk with Microsoft Team's email integration is due to the fact that Teams channel's email addresses are not under the tenant’s domain, rather they are associated with the Microsoft-owned domain of "teams.ms".
-By disabling Teams email integration an agency will not utilize an email outside of its tenant's domain.
+- _Rationale:_ Microsoft Teams email integration associates a Microsoft, not tenant domain, email address with a Teams channel.
+Channel emails are addressed using the Microsoft-owned domain teams.ms.
+By disabling Teams email integration, an agency prevents potentially sensitive Teams messages from being sent through external email gateways.
 - _Last modified:_ July 2023
+- _Note:_ Teams email integration is not available in GCC, GCC High or DoD regions.

 ### Resources